-Preserving that familiar Diagono line styling that millions of people seem to love so much, the new Bulgari Diagono Ceramic Chronograph (ref.
+Preserving that familiar Diagono line styling that millions of people love so much, the automatic Bulgari Diagono Ceramic Chronograph (ref.
 DG42BSCVDCH in ceramic and ref.
-DGP42BGCVDCH in rose gold) automatic wrist watch gets facelifted with an even more elegant, thinner, visually lighter bezel that also allows for more screen real estate.
-As you have probably already guessed, the part (as well as some other elements of the piece) is crafted from an extremely scratch-resistant ceramic material.
+DGP42BGCVDCH in rose gold) gets facelifted with an even more elegant, thinner, visually lighter bezel that also allows for more screen real estate.
+The part (as well as some other elements of the piece) is crafted from an extremely scratch-resistant ceramic.

 Restyling already highly successful products is like walking a minefield: you only need to make just a single wrong step in order to lose it all.
 Many brands do.